trevordmiller/sphero-node-music/README.md

 # Sphero Music

 Control Spotify with your Sphero: play a new song from a Spotify URI when Sphero is tapped or collides with something in "randomRoll" mode.
+Sphero changes colors to match logged output with each song change.

 ---